Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 Blown Head Gasket

-An engine’s head gasket seals the space between the engine block and cylinder head, preventing oil, coolant, and combustion gases from leaking out.
+An engine’s head gasket seals the space between the engine block and cylinder head, preventing oil, coolant, and combustion gases from leaking.

 A blown head gasket can cause oil to leak into the combustion chamber, leading to smoke coming out of the exhaust.

 A leaking head gasket may also result in coolant entering the cylinders, causing the engine to overheat.
-If not fixed in a timely manner, a blown head gasket can cause serious engine damage.
+If not fixed on time, a blown head gasket can cause severe engine damage.

-As a result, it is important to have any suspected head gasket issues diagnosed and repaired by a qualified mechanic as soon as possible.
+As a result, it is crucial to have any suspected head gasket issues diagnosed and repaired by a qualified mechanic as soon as possible.

 Bad piston ring